KasraTabrizi/Teamleader-CodingTest-Discounts/README.md

 4. private function normalDiscount($totalQuantity, $order, $cheapest) ===> CHECKS WHETHER THE CUSTOMER CAN HAVE A DISCOUNT ON THE CHEAPEST PRODUCT

-Note: I have called the fourth method "normalDiscount" instead of for example "discountOnCheapestProduct" because I was planning to add a fourth parameter that could decide whether it should calculate a discount on everything or on the cheapest product.
+Note: I have called the fourth method "normalDiscount" instead of for example "discountOnCheapestProduct" because I was planning to add a fourth parameter that could decide whether it should calculate a discount on everything or on the cheapest product. (for the sake of making the function a little more flexible)

 Things I still need to do: Add a description as to why the customer deserves a specific type of discount.
 I have already created a discountReason in the discountStatus (see calculateDiscount function).